praekeltfoundation/txtalert/docs/installation.rst

     ..

         ~$ git clone git://github.com/praekelt/txtalert.git

-3. The configuration files for txtAlert can be found in the `environments` directory.
+    The configuration files for txtAlert can be found in the `environments` directory.
+For this installation we'll be using the configuration file `demoy.py`

 3. Set up your preferred database.
-This installation will assume you are using SQLite since it is shipped as part of Python version 2.5.
+The file configuration `demo.py` is setup for using SQLite which is shipped as part of Python version 2.5.

     ..

+        ~$ cd ./txtalert
+        ~$ ./manage.py syncdb --settings=environments.demo

 .. _`Git`: http://www.git-scm.com